MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 - **Measures**: Define key Business and Customer KPIs, such as Customer Lifetime Value, Average Purchase Value and Frequency, CSAT and identify high-value customers.
 - **Intelligence**: Here you can leverage the existing Out of the Box (OOB) models or add custom Azure machine learning models to make predictions with your unified customer data.
 - **Data**: Ingest siloed demographic, transactional of behavioural data.
 Map, match and merge into a Unified Customer Profile.
 View your entities and define activity types and their relationships to your customers.
-- **Enrichment**: Go beyond your unified profile and enrich customer profiles with Microsoft Proprietary Data from the Microsoft Graph.
+- **Data > Enrichment**: Go beyond your unified profile and enrich customer profiles with Microsoft Proprietary Data from the Microsoft Graph.
 Unlock data on affinities for hundreds of brands and dozens of interest-categories.
 These affinities are extracted for profiles that might be like your customers.
 - **Admin**: Administer Roles, Permissions, APIs and Export Destinations for Customer Segments.

 # Exercise 1 - Data Ingestion